 Prior to the series starting, the decision will be made by the Regional Director and the teams involved whether they will follow RULE THREE (B)(8)(a) or RULE THREE (B)(8)(b) format.
-If the teams cannot agree with the format, there will be a coin toss, in the presence of the Regional Director or her/his designate.
+If the teams cannot agree with the format, RULE THREE (B) (8) (a) will be used.